dnunez-cloud/prestaAutomation/readme.txt

 Locators and Data folders are at the same level as the page objects files

-The .env file has to be filled with real data such as urls
+The .env file has to be filled with real data such as urls To run automated tests, shortcuts are written on package.json file, scripts section